Skip to main content

 • “You can't stop or slow down the annoying and very loud music when the planet starts to regenerate.”

 • “The main issue I’m having is that the settings in the audio menu are absolutely broken.
-I've had all ambient sound and music completely turned off; I turned off all sound but the master volume and sound effects.
-Yet I’m still getting my ears blown out with this background music that's way too loud.”
+I’ve had all ambient sound and music completely turned off but still get blasted by background music that’s way too loud.”

 • atmosphere

-• “It's a mechanic that presents itself with no real explanation as to why, that just immediately creates a restrictive atmosphere to the game in terms of what you can do, based on what class you picked.”
+• “It's a mechanic that presents itself with no real explanation as to why, that immediately creates a restrictive atmosphere in terms of what you can do based on your chosen class.”

-• “Reloading, collecting plants, building something, taking something out of storage, killing an enemy, etc. is so grating and ruins the atmosphere so much, which is unfortunate because the atmosphere, world, and music is all really good!”
+• “Reloading, collecting plants, building something, taking something out of storage, killing an enemy, etc. is so grating and ruins the atmosphere a lot, which is unfortunate because the atmosphere, world, and music are all really good.”

 • humor